Come and work with us, be a part of what we do

 We provide a wide range of computing taster sessions and short courses for both beginners and those wishing to enhance their existing skills.
 Our courses avoid jargon and explain everything in plain English, so you feel confident to build upon your new skills at home.

 We have a number of Digital Inclusion activities, which vary depending on demand and funding, but usually include:

 Small group support – this is with trained volunteers, to develop your knowledge and skills to do what you want to do.
 This may include setting up an email address, filling in forms online, or finding out how to chat to family or friends online.

 One-to-one support – often things are going well until they don’t!
 If we have capacity, we’ll offer support to troubleshoot the specific issue you have; it might be setting up your TV, getting your phone to do what you want it to do, or resolving a problem with a tablet or laptop.
 We can’t guarantee we’ll sort it, but if we can we will.

-Use of our Computer Room – we have a small number of internet connected computers and these are available for people to use, booked in advance
+We do have two internet connected computers in our community room and these are available for people to use, booked in advance